izzyswe/30_small_JS_Projects/README.md

-# JavaScript30
+# 30 Day JavaScript Project
-from Wes Bos' Javascript 30, as it is a 30 Day Challenge
+challenging myself to make a new project every week from mundane to interesting projects